mdn/content/files/en-us/learn/performance/measuring_performance/index.md

 ![A screenshot of PageSpeed Insights report for the Mozilla homepage.](pagespeed-insight-mozilla-homepage.png)

 A performance report contains information about things like how long a user has to wait before _anything_ is displayed on the page, how many bytes need to be downloaded to display a page, and much more.
-It also lets you know it the measured values are considered good or bad.
+It also lets you know if the measured values are considered good or bad.

 [webpagetest.org](https://webpagetest.org) is another example of a tool that automatically tests your site and returns useful metrics.